tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-bypass_opt_in_response | If this is set to true, then the usual "welcome" message that we send when someone completes joining a list is not sent.
-This is useful if you have a scheduled after-opt-in message set up elsewhere and do not want to double-send. opt_in_type | Opt in type (may be either "single" or "double")<br/><br />"single" - This opt-in type is used when you want the user to subscribe to a designated list by simply texting your opt-in keyword to your short code.<br/><br />"double" - This opt-in type is used when you want the user to provide you additional information such as email, name, zip codes, etc., after texting your opt-in keyword to your short code, but before subscribing them to a designated list. first_optin_message | This message is sent to a phone number after they've succesfully completed the single opt-in process for a specific list, and at no point in the past has been subscribed to the list. (only used with single opt-ins)<br/><br />Example Message: "ACME Retail: You agreed to receive recurring SMS/MMS msgs.
+bypass_opt_in_response | If this is set to true, then the usual "first_optin_message" or "second_optin_message" that Tatango sends when someone completes the opt-in process for a list, is not sent.
+Customers may use this functionality if they prefer to use a scheduled after opt-in message to welcome subscribers, rather than the "first_optin_message" or "second_optin_message". opt_in_type | Opt in type (may be either "single" or "double")<br/><br />"single" - This opt-in type is used when you want the user to subscribe to a designated list by simply texting your opt-in keyword to your short code.<br/><br />"double" - This opt-in type is used when you want the user to provide you additional information such as email, name, zip codes, etc., after texting your opt-in keyword to your short code, but before subscribing them to a designated list. first_optin_message | This message is sent to a phone number after they've succesfully completed the single opt-in process for a specific list, and at no point in the past has been subscribed to the list. (only used with single opt-ins)<br/><br />Example Message: "ACME Retail: You agreed to receive recurring SMS/MMS msgs.
 Txt STOP 2 end, HELP 4 help.
 Msg&data rates may apply.
 Terms apply 12345-info.com second_optin_message | This message is sent to a phone number after they've succesfully completed the single opt-in process for a specific list, and at some point in the past has been subscribed to the list.
 This happens when a phone number opts-in, opts-out, then opts-in again. (only used with single opt-ins)<br/><br />Example Message: "ACME Retail: Welcome back!
 You agreed to receive recurring SMS/MMS msgs.
 Txt STOP 2 end, HELP 4 help.
 Msg&data rates may apply.
 Terms apply 12345-info.com"